Author, Andrew Gibson

 It takes 3-4 days for a money transfer to get from the UK to an Australian bank account.

 It can be quicker, but I would rather give you a realistic expectation.

-From personal experience, it can vary depending on the Australian bank.
+From my own experience, it varies based on the Australian bank.

-Another factor is the time of day you send your funds into your bank or currency specialist – morning or afternoon.
+Another factor is what time of day you send your funds into your bank or currency specialist – morning or afternoon.

 Information you will need to send money to Australia

 You will need to have the following details of the recipient bank account: